Piano Sonata in A minor, D 845 (Schubert): IV. Rondo: Allegro vivace

-This movement is in sonata rondo form with foreshortened recapitulation.
+This movement is in sonata rondo form with a foreshortened recapitulation.
 The toccata-like rondo theme, like the allegro and scherzo themes, begins in A minor and soon modulates to C major.
 The V-I-V-I chord sequence featured in the first and third movements again appears prominently in the intervening episodes.
 The movement is economical, especially for a Schubert finale, and ends briskly with an accelerando closing section.